Healthy living – the basics

 Screening is way of identifying people who may be at increased risk of developing certain conditions.

-Everyone aged 60 to 74 should be automatically invited for screening every two years.
-You will be sent a home testing kit with instructions and you return a sample for analysis.
+Everyone aged 60 to 74 should be automatically invited for bowel cancer screening every two years.
+You'll be sent a home testing kit with instructions and you return a sample for analysis.
+If you’re 75 or over, you can ask for a testing kit by calling the bowel cancer screening helpline on 0800 707 6060.

 Diabetic eye screening

-Annual eye screening is offered to anyone who has diabetes.
-Your GP will write to you but the screening might take place at your local hospital.
+Annual eye screening is offered to anyone aged 12 or over who has diabetes.
+It checks for eye problems caused by diabetes that may lead to sight loss.
+Your GP will write to you, but the screening might take place at your local hospital.

-Screening is offered to all women aged 50 to 70.
-You should receive an invitation before your 53rd birthday.
-Women over 70 can still be screened but you will need to contact your GP or local screening service yourself.
+If you’re over 70, you can still be screened but you’ll need to contact your GP or local screening service yourself.

-For more information about screening programmes go to the NHS screening pages.
+You can find out more about the benefits and risks of screening programmes on the NHS screening pages.

 You may be eligible for some free vaccinations from the NHS.
 Contact your GP or ask your local pharmacist to arrange one.

-If you are over 65, you are also eligible for a pneumo jab, a one-off jab that protects against pneumonia, meningitis and septicaemia.
+If you are over 65, you’re also eligible for a pneumo jab, a one-off jab that protects against pneumonia, meningitis and septicaemia.
 Once you've had the jab you'll be protected for life.

 Your local pharmacy